 Joe Baguley, VP and CTO EMEA, peers into his crystal ball for this last, future-gazing episode.
 There’s a lot written and said about AI, machine learning, Blockchain and IoT – but how much of this is real, how much of this is a new name for old technology, and what’s going to be genuinely transformative?

 There you have it.
-Six episodes with six opportunities to hear about how your organisation can position itself for a successful digital transformation.
+Nine episodes with nine opportunities to hear about how your organisation can position itself for a successful digital transformation.